- Love Self: We are all lovable in the eyes of God.

 Love Self is an introduction to thinking about ourselves as unique, lovable beings, to God and others, and also the importance of loving ourselves.
 Themes of mindfulness, self-care, and self-worth are presented through literature that deliberately portrays characters from underrepresented populations.

 The heart of our curriculum is the commitment to Love Neighbor.
 Emphasis is placed on addressing the needs of vulnerable parishioners, and how children of this age can alleviate their suffering.
-Children and their teachers will discuss the complexities of poverty, homelessness and hunger, animal treatment, environmentalism, equality and justice, commitment to taking care of others in need.
-All families are invited to participate in these outreach activities.
+Children and their teachers will discuss the complexities of poverty, homelessness and hunger, animal treatment, environmentalism, equality and justice, and our obligation to care for those in need.

 Love God invites children to ponder what/who God is, what we mean when we say “God is Love,” and where God can be found in the work we do for others.
 Time will be spent reflecting on previous activities about loving others, making the connection that God is present whenever and wherever love is found.